muhammad-araf/Java-Projects/README.md

 # 🔑 Password Manager (Java Console Application)

 The **Password Manager** is a robust Java console-based application designed to securely store, encrypt, and manage passwords.
 It features **Caesar Cipher encryption**, user authentication, and enhanced password recovery options.
 ## 🚀 Features
-✅ **User Authentication** – Secure login system with **username and PIN protection**.
+✅ **User Authentication** – A secure login system with **username and PIN protection**.
-✅ **Secure Password Storage** – Encrypts passwords using **Caesar Cipher** before saving them.
+✅ **Secure Password Storage** – Encrypts passwords using the **Caesar Cipher** before saving them.
-✅ **Decryption Support** – Retrieve stored passwords by entering the correct key.
+✅ **Decryption Support** – Retrieves stored passwords by entering the correct key.
 ✅ **Randomized Encryption Key** – Each password is encrypted with a **unique key** to prevent uniform decryption.
-✅ **Forgot PIN Recovery** – Reset PIN using a **personal security question** for enhanced recovery options ✅ **Limited Login Attempts** – Restricts access after multiple failed login attempts to prevent brute-force attacks.
+✅ **Forgot PIN Recovery** – Resets PIN using a **personal security question** for enhanced recovery options.
+✅ **Limited Login Attempts** – Restricts access after multiple failed login attempts to prevent brute-force attacks.
 ✅ **Input Validation & Error Handling** – Prevents invalid inputs and enhances security.
-✅ **Improved User Interface** – Optimized menu-driven system for better user experience.
+✅ **Improved User Interface** – An optimized menu-driven system for a better user experience.

 ## 🔧 Technology Used
 🔹 **Programming Language:** Java